Implementing Domain Driven Design with Microservices

 Aggregate Root as Microservice

-The short answer is aggregate root may be the best option to build a microservice around.
-By definition aggregate root encapsulates business logic and rules, all complexities associated with storage and retrievals of entities and value objects.
-It is responsible for maintenance of model’s invariant and exposes its functionality to outside world through an interface.
-All of this resembles pretty well with what microservices are about.
+The short answer is an aggregate root may be the best option to build a microservice around.
+By definition, an aggregate root encapsulates business logic and rules, all complexities associated with storage and retrievals of entities and value objects.
+It is responsible for maintaining the model’s invariant and exposes its functionality to the outside world through an interface.
+All of this resembles pretty well what microservices are about.

 The technique of creating a microservice from an aggregate root is usually simple and straightforward.
-Aggregate root already exposes an interface, so we can take the interface and expose it through microservice APIs.
+An aggregate root already exposes an interface, so we can take the interface and expose it through microservice APIs.

 Create a Microservice based on Aggregate Root